fashionunited/gatsby-starter-landing-pages/README.md

 ## Why?

-This project aims to provide a minimal for building GatsbyJS powered blogs.
+This project aims to provide an opiniated minimal for building GatsbyJS powered blogs.

 It provides basic components for SEO/Social Media/UI.
 Since we believe in the power of CSS-in-JS, Emotion is included for styling.

-You are free to use any UI framework/styling options available to you.

 NOTE: This project serves as a base for [Gatsby Starter Landing Pages Material Web Components](https://github.com/fashionunited/gatsby-starter-landing-pages-material-web-components).
+That project uses React Material Web Components to implement Material Design as close to what Google intended as possible.

 ## How can I use this?

-If you are a newcomer to Gatsby who's interested in the implementations of most needed features, this is a great place to start.

-If you are interested in a foundation for building ultra-fast websites, you can use this project as a "minimal" starter.
+If you are interested in building websites that are highly optimized, for SEO and performance, you can use this an unstyled, "minimal" starter.

 [Demo website GitHub Pages.](https://fashionunited.github.io/gatsby-starter-landing-pages/) [Demo website Firebase Hosting](https://gatsby-starter-landing-pages.firebaseapp.com/)